Gradual-Typing/Grift/README.md

 # Schml A GTLC Compiler
 Welcome to the home of a compiler for the Gradually Typed Lambda Calculus (GTLC).
-The project is currently hosted in racket.
-As the project nears completion I will see if I can add it as a package to Planet Racket.
+The compiler is intended to explore how different gradual typing semantics may be represented at runtime.
+It is currently a work in progress, but I am nearing a the level where I can start to play with the runtime representation of objects freely.

+## Installation

+'''bash
+raco pkg install
+'''

+## Use

+## The Language supported

+## Known Limitations

+### For more information:
+- compiler/README.md : information about how the compiler is constructed